AspirinCode/QRCI/README.md

 ## Cite

 * Gasteiger, J. and Jochum, C., 1979.
 An algorithm for the perception of synthetically important rings.
 Journal of Chemical Information and Computer Sciences, 19(1), pp.43-48.
+* Ertl, P., Schuffenhauer, A. Estimation of synthetic accessibility score of drug-like molecules based on molecular complexity and fragment contributions.
+J Cheminform 1, 8 (2009). https://doi.org/10.1186/1758-2946-1-8
 * Krzyzanowski, A., Pahl, A., Grigalunas, M., & Waldmann, H. (2023).
 Spacial Score─A Comprehensive Topological Indicator for Small-Molecule Complexity.
 Journal of medicinal chemistry, 66(18), 12739–12750. https://doi.org/10.1021/acs.jmedchem.3c00689